jdcloudcom/en/documentation/Middleware/API-Gateway/Getting-Started/example_subscriptionKey.md

 ![新建API分组](../../../../image/Internet-Middleware/API-Gateway/example_subkey_group2.png)

-### 4. After clicking **OK**, the “Creation Succeeded” notification will be given.
-In such case, please select “API Management” in the pop-up window and redirect to the API list interface of this group.
+### 4. After clicking **OK**, the "Creation Succeeded" notification will be given.
+In such case, please select "API Management" in the pop-up window and redirect to the API list interface of this group.

 ![新建API分组成功](../../../../image/Internet-Middleware/API-Gateway/example_subkey_createAPIList_success.png)

 ### 5. You can deploy API via the two methods below.

-(1) Create API: Click **Create API** click **OK** after configuring “Name”, “Sub-path”, “Search Parameter”, “Request Body Format” and “Normal Return Format” of API on Details, therefore, API is created.
+(1) Create API: Click **Create API** click **OK** after configuring "Name", "Sub-path", "Search Parameter", "Request Body Format" and "Normal Return Format" of API on Details, therefore, API is created.
 If SDK is required to be generated, Request Body Format and Normal Return Format are required to be defined.
 If SDK is not required, **Request Body Format** and **Normal Return Format** are left blank.

 ![新建API1](../../../../image/Internet-Middleware/API-Gateway/example_subkey_createAPI_1.png)